- 1What Is Gout?

 Diuretic drug therapy to treat other conditions.

-Uric acid production in the body occurs during the breakdown of chemicals known as purines which may be found in particular food and drinks which go through the kidneys and exit the body by urination.
+Uric acid production in the body occurs during the breakdown of chemicals known as purines, which may be found in particular food and drinks that go through the kidneys and exit the body by urination.
 However, sometimes uric acid production in the body may be significantly raised, or kidney function impairment may lead to mishandling of the filtration of the substance.
 High uric acid levels lead to hyperuricemia, which causes the uric acid crystals to concentrate in the joints.
 The crystals are needle-shaped, causing pain in the affected joints called gout.
 However, elevated uric acid levels may never cause gout in specific individuals.

-Any episode of extreme gout symptoms is called a gout attack which may be extremely painful and can have a sudden onset, often overnight.
-During a gout attack, the signs in the affected joint include the following;
+Any episode of extreme gout symptoms is called a gout attack, which may be extremely painful and can have a sudden onset, often overnight.
+A gout attack usually lasts for a week or two; however, the patient may exhibit little to no symptoms in between episodes.

 Intense joint pain.